 Disability Rights Montana envisions a society where people with disabilities have equality of opportunity and are able to participate fully in community life by exercising choice and self-determination.
-Click here to see our mission and philosophies.

 Links to other Services